 Do you ever find yourself wondering what you would look like if you had a dermal filler or Botox injection?
-Medical practitioners from all over the world are hoping that soon they’ll be able to provide their patients with a more precise image of how they could look following dermal fillers or Botox treatment.
+Medical practitioners from all over the world with the help of different Botox filler course are hoping that soon they’ll be able to provide their patients with a more precise image of how they could look following dermal fillers or Botox treatment.

 3D Imaging Technique

 Epiclinic’s Michael Molton, a premium cosmetic clinic in Adelaide Australia, started developing a 3D imaging technique after he became annoyed with before-and-after 2D photos.

 Molton hopes the technique will be used to predict how a particular procedure will alter appearance accurately, but first, he is using it to assess the effects of getting dermal fillers precisely.

 Molton started by using a 3D camera so he could take full-face scans of patients prior to and following their cosmetic treatment.
 He then used special software created by Mohammed Bennamoun and his colleagues at the University of Western Australia to examine the difference between the scans.
 This unique software produces a three-dimensional colour-coded map, which shows areas of the face that have filled out.

 What the Results Tell Us